vncnttan/productivity-obsidian-notes/Courses & Seminars/AWS Machine Learning/AWS - Amazon Lex.md

 - Extract intents, user requests, phrases, values for slots are extracted
 - Ensures intents are well defined and separated
 - Integrates with Amazon Connect transcripts

+Utterances: Intents (“I want to order pizza”)
+Lambda functions: Function that are invoked to fulfill the intent
+Slots: Extra information needed by the intent (“topping”) Slot Value: The information provided (“pepperoni”)